jitendrakyadav/pgmsolutions/readme.txt

 cd -   /* i.e. "cd dash"; "dash" symbol => also referred as "hyphen" or "subtract" or "negative" or "minus" sign */

-/*** Short command to move into their home directory ***/ cd ~       /* Now you would find yourself in directory /home/jitendra for me as I had logined with username 'jitendra' */
+/*** Short command to move into their home directory ***/ "cd ~" or "cd"	/* Now you would find yourself in directory /home/jitendra for me as I had logined with username 'jitendra' */

 /*** Create a directory and any parents(-p argument) that don't already exist.
 Following will create both directories i.e. trainingapp directory along with it's parent directory jitendray ***/ mkdir -p /var/www/html/jitendray/trainingapp